ricounet67/ownCloudOSX/README.md

 ```

 ##SSL
-Change directory to the one created on the Nginx step for SSL certificates and private keys:
+Change directory to the one created in the Nginx step for SSL certificates and private keys:
 ```
 cd /usr/local/etc/nginx/ssl
 ```
-SSL

-You will install a SSL Certificate directly – So all connections between the ownCloud Server and Client will be encrypted.
+You will install a SSL Certificate directly, so all connections between the ownCloud Server and Client will be encrypted.
 If you don’t have an SSL Certificate, you can create your own:
 ```
 openssl genrsa -des3 -passout pass:x -out server.pass.key 2048
 openssl rsa -passin pass:x -in server.pass.key -out server.key